AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/gnatcheck_switches.rst

 projects that are processed separately and for each of these projects contains the reference for the corresponding report file.

-If the argument project file defines an aggregate project but it aggregates only one (non-aggregate) project, the gnatcheck behavior is the same as for the case of non-aggregate argument project file.
+If the argument project file defines an aggregate project that aggregates only one (non-aggregate) project, the gnatcheck behavior is the same as for the case of non-aggregate argument project file.